STEM-Careers-Game/stem_careers_game.github.io/README.md

 It is currently in active development.
 More information will be provided here soon.

+## Workshop

+Teachers and other educators may be interested in [a workshop format](workshop.md) that can be used along with the game to get kids talking about STEM career paths.

 ## Credits

 The game is being developed by an undergraduate research team led by